MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 :::image type="content" source="../images/uno/uno-new-project.png" alt-text="Uno platform app":::

-Specify a project name, solution name, and directory.
-In this example, our SimplePhotos multi-platform project belongs to a SimplePhotos multi-platform solution, which will live in C:\Projects:
+Create a new C# solution using the **Uno Platform App** type from Visual Studio's **Start Page**.
+To avoid conflicting with the code from the previous tutorial, we'll give this solution a different name, "UnoSimplePhotos".
+Specify the project name, solution name, and directory.
+In this example, our `UnoSimplePhotos` multi-platform project belongs to a `UnoSimplePhotos` solution, which will live in C:\Projects:

 :::image type="content" source="images/hello-world/configure-project.png" alt-text="Specify project details":::

-Create a new C# solution using the **Uno Platform App** type from Visual Studio's **Start Page**.
-To avoid conflicting with the code from the previous tutorial, we'll give this solution a different name, "SimplePhotosUno".
+Now you'll choose a base template to take your Simple Photo gallery application multi-platform.

-Now you'll choose a base template to take your Hello World application multi-platform.
 The Uno Platform App template comes with two preset options that allow you to quickly get started with either a **Blank** solution or the **Default** configuration which includes references to the Uno.Material and Uno.Toolkit libraries.
 The Default configuration also includes Uno.Extensions which is used for dependency injection, configuration, navigation, and logging, and it uses MVUX in place of MVVM, making it a great starting point for rapidly building real-world applications.

 :::image type="content" source="../images/uno/uno-vsix-new-project-options.png" alt-text="Uno solution template for project startup type":::